DiegoEliasCosta/academic-profile/content/home/about.md

 # Biography

-I am a resaearcher and PhD student in the Institute of Computer Science at Heidelberg University.
+I am a researcher and PhD student at Heidelberg University, working at the Institute of Computer Science in the Parallel and Distributed Systems Group of Prof. Andrzejak.

-My research interests cover the wide intersection between performance engineering and software engineering related topics, including performance testing, adaptive data structures and algorithms, mining software repositories.
+My research is focused on software engineering and performance engineering related topics, including adaptive data structures and algorithms, performance testing, mining software repositories, API recommendation and memory leak detection.

-I am particularly interested in materializing empirical software engineering results into tools and approaches that minimize the burden of developers in regarding to performance optimization.
+I am particularly interested in materializing empirical results into tools and approaches that minimize the burden of developers in performance related tasks.

 Born in Brazil, I have received my Bsc and Msc at the Federal University of Uberlandia.